CI-Connect/tutorial-dagman-namd/README.md

 NAMD jobs.
 The job A0 is parent of A0 and the job B0 is the parent of B1.
 The jobs A0 and A1 do not depend on B0 and B1.
 This means we have two parallel DAGs that are represented as A0->A1 and B0->B1.
-The arrow shows the data dependency between the jobs.
+The arrow shows the order of job execution.
 This example is located at

 	$ cd tutorial-dagman-namd/TwoLinearDAG

-The directory contains the input files, job submission files and execution scripts of the jobs.
+The directory contains the input files, job submission files and execution scripts.
 What is missing here is the `.dag` file.
 See if you can write the DAGfile for this example and submit the job.

 ### X-DAG
-We consider one more example of jobs `A0`, `A1`, `X`, `B0` and `B1` that allows the cross communication between two parallel jobs.
+We consider one more example workflow that allows the cross communication between two parallel pipelines.
 The jobs `A0` and `B0` are two independent NAMD simulations.
 After finishing `A0` and `B0`, we do some analysis with the job `X`.
 The jobs `A1` and `B1` are two MD simulations independent of each other.
 The `X` job determines what is the simulation temperature of MD simulations `A1` and `B1`.
 In DAGMan lingo, `X` is the parent of `A1` and `B1`.